klfmedia/technical-assessment/readme.md

 # KLF Technical Assessment

 This is the technical assessment for candidates looking to apply for the position of PHP Developer at KLF Group.

+You can work on this technical assessment with whatever tools you'd require.
+For the assessments that would require you to build a function or a class, you can create the environment to test your function or class however you'd like.
+We'd just need to see the completed class or function.

 Please allow around 2-3 hours to complete this assessment.

 ## Assessment 01